Eva-mibi/firstproject/README.md

 # firstproject
 This is my first project on Software Carpentry with Git hub.
-It will contain some useful software for performing my data analysis.
+It will contain some nice  software for performing my data analysis.

 ## Usage
 Description.